-Conventional survey monitoring points will be installed on this bridge and the initial (baseline) relative 3D survey will be carried out prior to extraction of Longwall 301.
+Conventional survey monitoring points are installed on this bridge and the initial (baseline) relative 3D survey was carried out prior to extraction of Longwall 301.
+End of panel surveys were completed following extraction of Longwalls 301, 302 and 303.

 6.4 M1 PRINCES MOTORWAY PAVEMENT